Towards constraining cosmological parameters with SPT-3G observations of 25% of the sky

 The noise power spectra used to build the covariance matrix are the same as the ones used and described in \cite{prabhu24} for the full SPT-3G survey observations taken between 2019 and 2024.
-Namely, the \textit{Main} field noise curves include the five winter seasons from 2019 to 2023, the \textit{Summer} field noise curves include four austral seasons between 2019 and 2023, and the \textit{Wide} field noise curves correspond to one year of observation between 2023 and 2024.
-These noise spectra are modeled according to Equation~1 of \cite{prabhu24} and include instrumental and atmospheric noise.
-The \textit{Main} and \textit{Summer} fields noise spectra are obtained by fitting real noise data to the model.
-The \textit{Wide} fields noise curves have the same parametrization as the \textit{Summer} noise curves, since real noise power spectra for the \textit{Wide} fields did not exist when this work started.
-First preliminary measurements of the distinct \textit{Wide} fields temperature noise spectra derived later show good agreement with the modeled noise power spectra.
+Namely, the \textit{Main} field noise curves include the five winter seasons from 2019 to 2023, the \textit{Summer} field noise curves include four Austral summer seasons between 2019 and 2023, and the \textit{Wide} field noise curves correspond to one year of observation between 2023 and 2024.
+These noise spectra are modeled according to Eq.~(1) of \cite{prabhu24} and include instrumental and atmospheric noise.
+The \textit{Main} and \textit{Summer} fields' noise spectra are obtained by fitting real noise data to the model.
+The \textit{Wide} field noise curves have the same parametrization as the \textit{Summer} noise curves, since real noise power spectra for the \textit{Wide} fields did not exist when this work started.
+First preliminary measurements of the distinct \textit{Wide} fields' temperature noise spectra derived later show good agreement with the modeled noise power spectra.
 On top of these noise spectra we add a transfer function and a pixel window function which mimic the effect on the power spectrum of the time-ordered data (TOD) filtering and the integration of signal (or noise) over the pixel area, respectively.
-We show in Figure~\ref{fig_noise_curves} the expected temperature noise power spectra of the \textit{Wide} fields, the \textit{Main} field, and the \textit{Summer} c field (see \cite{prabhu24} for details).
+The TOD filtering contributes to suppressing both the signal and noise at low $\ell$.
+We show in Fig.~\ref{fig_noise_curves} the expected temperature noise power spectra of the \textit{Wide} fields, the \textit{Main} field, and the \textit{Summer} c field (see \cite{prabhu24} for details).
 Since \textit{Summer} a and \textit{Summer} b have comparable white noise levels as \textit{Summer} c, we only show \textit{Summer} c noise curves for comparison purposes with the \textit{Wide} and \textit{Main} fields.